First Foundation team seminar in 2020

 © FGCA

-As part of the Grameen Crédit Agricole Foundation team seminar held from January 13 to 17, the teams had the opportunity to discuss the different axes of the 2019-2022 strategic plan and the levers for action to optimise the Foundation’s action with microfinance institutions and companies with social impact that it supports.
+As part of the Grameen Crédit Agricole Foundation team seminar held from January 13 to 17, the teams had the opportunity to discuss various areas of the 2019-2022 strategic plan and the levers of action to optimize the Foundation's action with the microfinance institutions and social impact businesses it supports.

 More efficiency for more impact

-During the week, the Foundation’s staff put into practice the reflections carried out during the previous team seminar held in 2019 around the 3 of the Medium-Term Plan axes: consolidating the expertise and the offer of the Foundation in the microfinance field, strengthen the resilience of rural economies and promote social impact in the financial sector.
+During the week, the Foundation's employees were able to put into practice the discussions held during the previous team seminar in 2019 around the three axes of the Medium-Term Plan: consolidating the Foundation's expertise and offering in favor of microfinance, strengthening the resilience of rural economies and promoting social impact in the financial sector.

-Several meetings were organised to present the 2020 prospects and the action plan to improve the effectiveness of the Foundation and its impact.
-More specifically, a thematic workshop highlighted three key challenges for the years to come: impact digital finance and the positioning of the Foundation in this field, environmental performance and measurement of the impact of the Foundation on funded organisations and final beneficiaries.
+Several meetings were held to present the 2020 outlook and the action plan to improve the Foundation's effectiveness and impact.
+In particular, a thematic workshop focused on three key issues for the coming years: digital impact finance and the Foundation's positioning in this sector, environmental performance, and measuring the Foundation's impact on funded organizations and end beneficiaries.

-A workshop was also organised in the presence of representatives of Plastic Odyssey, a social enterprise supported by the Crédit Agricole group, whose crew will travel the seas for three years to fight plastic pollution of the oceans.
-The Foundation will also partner with Plastic Odyssey in order to support them on their project to develop small units for reprocessing plastic waste in Africa.
+A workshop was also held with representatives from Plastic Odyssey, a social enterprise supported by the Crédit Agricole group, whose crew will sail the seas for three years to combat plastic pollution in the oceans.
+The Foundation will in turn partner with Plastic Odyssey to support their project to develop small-scale plastic waste reprocessing units in Africa.

-A treasure hunt at the Arts et Métiers Museum was the team building activity of the week, with the participation of Crédit Agricole SA CSR team.
-Rich and stimulating exchanges that will contribute to the achievement of the objectives of the Strategic Plan, alongside Crédit Agricole Group entities, technical and financial partners and supported organisations.
+A treasure hunt at the Arts et Métiers Museum was the team-building activity of the week, with the participation of Crédit Agricole SA's CSR team.
+These rich moments of exchange and sharing will contribute to achieving the objectives of the Strategic Plan, alongside Crédit Agricole Group entities, technical and financial partners, and supported organizations.

-La Laiterie du Berger and Kossam receive $ 5M Support from the Mastercard Foundation
+La Laiterie du Berger and Kossam receive USD 5M from the Mastercard Foundation

 ©Philippe Lissac